Close Encounter with Mother Teresa

 When we went there the girls of the institution were very excited to take us around the campus truly reflecting the teachings of Mother herself.
 Even though it was late in the evening still the sister in charge greeted us and happily showed us around the room.

-St Teresa’s School
+Mother Teresa at St Teresa’s School

 Along with Loreto St. Mary’s School she also taught at St Teresa’s School at A J C Bose Road near Moulali.
 This is a small girl’s school right next to St Teresa of Avila Church.
 I would definitely recommend you to spend some time at the church also and marvel at its architecture.